essif-lab/framework/docs/terms/author.md

 type: concept
 typeid: author
 stage: draft
-hoverText: "Author (of data/document/file/...): the Party, on whose behalf that data/document/file/... has been created or updated."
+hoverText: "Author (of data/document/file/...): a Party, on whose behalf that data/document/file/... has been created and/or updated."
 ---

 :::info Editor's note